Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Norland on the "Ships starting with N" page.

-The text on this page was compiled with the help of: E-mail from Barbara Mumford (her source: "Empire Ships"), "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II, summary of survivors' statements, received from Tony Cooper, England (from British archives), and misc. (ref.
+The text on this page was compiled with the help of: E-mail from Barbara Mumford (her source: "Empire Ships"), "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume II, summary of survivors' statements, received from Tony Cooper, England, and misc. (ref.
 My sources).

 Be